Kenneth McKENZIE c.1830-1896

 LOCAL INTELLIGENCE. --- OVERLAND JOURNEY.--As great a feat of overland travelling, as could well be matched in the Colony, has been accomplished by a family just arrived in this district.
 Mr. Alexander McKenzie, brother-in-law to Mr. Duncan McRae of Glenlivit, left the head of the Clarence river, New England, 500 miles N E from Sydney, on the 7th February last.
 The party consisted of Mr. McKenzie, Mrs McKenzie, 3 sons, a daughter and a teacher, who had resided 10 years with the family.
 They travelled in a bullock dray drawn by a team of 16 bullocks ; driving with them 35 horses.
 The party rested on the road every Sunday, journeying only 6 days in the week, and they reached the mouth of the Glenelg on the 7th July last.
 Thus in a period of five months this family travelled over about 1400 miles of country from the northern district of New South Wales, to the southern coast of Victoria.
 They kept, after they came upon it all along Major Mitchells overland track to Port Phillip in 1836.
 Mrs McKenzie road [sic rode] the whole distance on horseback in company with the dray, and one of the sons drove the team of bullocks, the whole 1400 miles.
 The party arrived at their destination in perfect health, bullocks and horses in good condition ; and the only misfortune that befell the party on this lengthened journey was the loss of one of the 35 horses, which was stolen from them.

 Kenneth McKENZIE was one of the 3 sons mentioned in this article, and may have been the driver of the bullock dray.
 In 1854 and 1855 Kenneth McKENZIE and his younger brother Alexander McKENZIE 1837-1908 were engaged in carting wool from "Morambro" station, near Naracoorte, South Australia to Portland, S-W Victoria.
-Along with parents the two brothers would have been engaged in running "Pieracle" station, near Digby 1855-1858.
+The 3rd brother was Farquhar McKENZIE 1832-...?....
+The three brothers, along with their father Alexander would have been engaged in running "Pieracle" station, near Digby 1855-1858.
+Their mother Annabella died 5 months after the family arrived in S-W Victoria from NSW at her brother Duncan McRAE's "Glenaulin No.1" station (Drik Drik).

 Kenneth McKENZIE appears to be the Kenneth McKENZIE, shepherd, who had a house in the 1882 Commercial Sector Plan of Henty Street, Casterton.